vintagetrex/Nemesis-Project/README.md

       - advertisements are oredered with row y2 containing the advertisement with the highest bid and being stored with a data submission
       - new blocks from proof of work add storage slots to the array
+      - prevent buffer flow by adding elements to the array (or creating a new array) each time a new block is found for proof of work